Designing and building an experimentation programme from zero — achieving 21% conversion rate increase

 Before building new experiences, I ran targeted exclusion tests.
 The logic: rather than immediately adding features or changing layouts, first understand what's essential by removing elements and observing user response.

-Ran exclusion tests to determine areas of user sensitivity — identifying what users valued most (to double down on) and what was creating noise that, when removed, increased the visibility of what mattered.
+Ran exclusion tests to determine areas of user sensitivity, identifying what users valued most (to double down on) and what was creating noise that, when removed, increased the visibility of what mattered.

-This phase was diagnostic.
-Exclusion tests answered 'what's essential?' before ideation tests answered 'what could we add?'
+The Exclusion tests answered 'what's essential?' before ideation tests answered 'what could we add?'
 This sequencing prevented the common mistake of layering complexity onto an already unclear experience.

 Phase 3 - Stakeholder Workshops: Building Ownership, Not Just Ideas